Featured Issues

 Featured Issue: Impact of the 2025 Congressional Budget Process on Immigration

-In late February, the Senate and House each passed separate budget resolutions as part of the annual budgeting process.
-If Congress passes a final budget resolution, the stage would be set to pass a budget reconciliation bill that could provide more federal funding beyond the annual appropriations process.
+If the GOP-led Congress is able to pass the budget reconciliation bill, it will give the President the opportunity to enact his tax and debt agenda – and to appropriate more money on border security and immigration enforcement – outside of the annual appropriations process.
 Reconciliation is a special process that only requires a simple majority to pass in the Senate (most bills require 60 votes to pass the Senate).

 In addition to funding, there is the risk that harmful immigration policies could be passed during budget reconciliation because it requires only a simple majority.
 These policies could include expanding the public charge rule, significant restrictions on asylum, rethinking the refugee admissions process, and overhauling the legal immigration system.